MIMIR: Deep Regression for Automated Analysis of UK Biobank Body MRI: Methods

 From the UKB metadata, 72 fields were selected as regression targets.
 They were grouped into four modules, for each of which one network instance with one or more outputs was trained: Body composition, abdominal organs, anthropometric/experimental estimates, and age.
 The available reference values for these regression targets originate from previously shared atlas-based segmentation results \cite{west_feasibility_2016}, manual analyses \cite{wilman2017characterisation}, DXA imaging \cite{littlejohns2020uk}, and prior neural network segmentations of the liver and kidneys \cite{langner2020kidney}.
-Across all subjects, $73\%$ of these values were not available through UKB.
+Across all subjects, $73\%$ of target values were not available through UKB.
 Estimating these missing measurements and providing them automatically for future UKB images was the main motivation for this work.

-A stratified, 10-fold cross-validation split was generated by grouping all subjects into ten even subsets, each of which in turn served for validation of a neural network trained on the data of all remaining sets.
-This pretrained ResNet50 \cite{he_deep_2016} with a specialized mean-variance loss function \cite{kendall2017uncertainties} is visualized in Fig.~\ref{fig_mimir}.
-All samples with at least one known ground truth value were used by setting the loss for missing values to zero.
+The method was evaluated in cross-validation on a stratified, 10-fold split by grouping all subjects into ten even subsets, each of which in turn served for validation of a neural network trained on the data of all remaining sets.
+This pretrained ResNet50 \cite{he_deep_2016} with a specialized mean-variance loss \cite{kendall2017uncertainties} is visualized in Fig.~\ref{fig_mimir}.
+All samples with at least one ground truth value were used by setting the loss for missing values to zero.
 The network was trained in PyTorch with the Adam optimizer, batch size 32, and augmentation by random translations.
 After training for 8,000 iterations, the learning rate was reduced from $5e-5$ to $5e-6$ for another 2,000 iterations.

+Each module was then trained on all samples to make predictions for the entire imaged cohort.
+These were tested against a subsequent release of UKB reference values, covering twelve body composition targets for 15,000 subjects \cite{west_feasibility_2016}.